ivargr/bios3010-python/Exercise1.md

 # Exercise 1e
 GC-content is the ratio of number of `G`s and `C`s in a DNA sequence.
-For instance, theC-content of 50%.
+For instance, the GC-content of `ACTG` is 50%.

 Write a function that takes a sequence as input and returns the GC-content.
 Test the function with a few sequence sequence ACTG has a Gs of your choice.